lordtoran/wapamux-tools/README.md

 (typographically correct) dash is used in place of a minus sign.
 Filename matching issues should be reported directly to tvnamer's issue tracker[[4]].

+*wapaname defaults to English episode names when I force a series name or ID*

+tvnamer behaves like this when no language is set in its configuration.
+You can create a default configuration file using

+    mkdir -p ~/.config/tvnamer && tvnamer -s ~/.config/tvnamer/tvnamerrc

+wapaname will always use that file as a tvnamer configuration if it exists.
+Minimal example file:

+    {
+        "language": "de",
+        "search_all_languages": true,
+        "order": "dvd"
+    }

+Here, German is defined as the default language and episode order is set to DVD order instead of the default “first aired” order.

 [1]: https://github.com/dbr/tvnamer